Nasir Mirza

 Nasir Mirza (b.
 1487–1515 d.) was the third son of Umar Sheikh Mirza and the younger half-brother of Babur, the founder of the Mughal Empire.

+Likely contemporary depiction of Yadgar-Nasir Mirza, son of Nasir Mirza.
+1546 in Kabul, by Dust Muhammad.

 According to the Baburnama, Nasir Mirza was four years younger to Babur and his mother was a native of Andijan named Umid, she was a mistress of Umar Sheikh Mirza.